DogeTheBeast/College_notes/CHEM 154/Unit 4/Intermolecular Forces.md

 ![[hydrogen bonding.png]]

 ## Charge-dipole forces
-Charge-dipole forces are forces that e
+Charge-dipole forces are forces that exist between ions in a sea of polar molecules.